colak/csf-docs/Administrators/Production/creating-ssl-certs-on-webfaction.md

 # Installing LetsEncrypt SSL Certificates on WebFaction

 [Let’s Encrypt](https://letsencrypt.org/) provides free Secure Socket Layer (SSL) certificates; those things that put the “s” in the “https://“ of your website URLs.
-Because they are free, there’s a limit to how many certificates you can get in a given period of time, and their validity periods have to be updated on a regular basis.
+Because they are free, there are some [rate limits](https://letsencrypt.org/docs/rate-limits/) to be aware of:

+* 20 certificates per week for registered domain (i.e. _domain.tld_)
+* 100 names (e.g., subdomains) per certificate.
+(If combined with the above limit, you can issue certificates containing up to 2,000 unique subdomains per week.)
+* 5 certificates per week for duplicate certificates (i.e. contain the exact same set of hostnames, ignoring capitalization and ordering of hostnames)

+Even if you’re well under the first two limits, you have to be careful about the third rate limit, duplicate certs, because 5 is a low limit.
+This is why you should always use the staging (test) procedure when requesting or renewing certs, to make sure you don’t accidently use up your limit needlessly when walking through this process.
+The test procedure is covered in these instructions.

+## Specifics regarding WebFaction hosting

-WebFaction, our web host, allows use of Let’s Encrypt to setup SSL certificates, but, at the time this doc is written, there is no easy process for doing via the WebFaction dashboard (though that does seem to be coming).
+WebFaction (CSF’s web host) allows use of Let’s Encrypt to setup SSL certificates, but at the time this doc is written, there is no easy process for doing it via the WebFaction dashboard.
+(Though there is talk in WF discussions that it may be coming.)
 In the meantime, you can set the SSL certificates up manually.

+The process described here is based on [this WebFaction community doc](https://community.webfaction.com/questions/19988/using-letsencrypt), support from WebFaction directly, and tips from the developer of the acme.she scipt, described later.

-Having learned the process between [this WebFaction community doc](https://community.webfaction.com/questions/19988/using-letsencrypt) and a ticket to WebFaction support, we can walk you through it now, as was done to setup https://csf.community and https://discussion.csf.community.
+This tutorial walks through the process as it was done to setup certs for https://csf.community and https://discussion.csf.community.

 ## 1) Make sure your WebFaction “domains” and “websites” are correct

+This may not concern your situation, but just for the record…

-Some may laugh at this initial reality check, but from the process of setting up SSL certificates for CSF, it was discovered that some domain configurations were amiss.
-(We “blame” WebFaction’s unconventional dashboard design.
+From the process of setting up SSL certificates for CSF, it was discovered that some of CSF’s domain configurations were amiss.
+(WebFaction’s unconventional dashboard design can do that.
 But, all good.)

 In our case, we don’t like using “www”.
-Site visitors should get _csf.community/_ (without “www”) whether they added “www” or not in the URL.
-To do this, we must have a CNAME record setup in the WebFaction dashboard, _in addition_ to using mode_rewrite in the app’s _.htaccess_ file to handle the Class B redirection.
-We didn’t realize this CNAME requirement before.
+Site visitors should land at _csf.community/_ (without “www”) whether they added “www” or not in the URL.
+This is called a Class B redirect.
+To set a Class B up on WebFaction, you must have a CNAME record in the WebFaction dashboard, _in addition_ to using mode_rewrite in the app’s _.htaccess_ file to handle the Class B redirection.
+We didn’t realize the CNAME requirement before, and couldn’t proceed with creating Let’s Encrypt certifications until the CNAME records were setup.

-So, at minimum, for every domain, we need two website names, one for the target domain and one for the CNAME record.
-Ours, for example:
+At minimum, for every domain, we needed two website names, one for the target domain and one for the CNAME record.
+CSF’s, for example:

 * **csf** = http://csf.community (target domain)
 * **csf_www** = http://www.csf.community (CNAME record)

-But to have SSL certificates on top of the Class CNAME redirects, WebFaction requires _four_ website records — two for each domain type.
-We’ve named them systematically as:
+But to have SSL certificates on top of the Class B CNAME redirects, WebFaction requires _four_ website records — two for each domain type.
+We’ve created and named the records as:

 * **csf** = http://csf.community (Not secured)
 * **csf_ssl** = https://csf.community (Secured, our final destination)